aethertier/secstructartist/README.md

 ## Usage

-In the `examples/` directory there is a Jupyter notebook with plenty of code examples for simple and advanced use cases.
-So, I will limit myself to the very basics here.
+In the `examples/` directory there is a Jupyter notebook ([link](./examples/examples.ipynb)) with plenty of code examples for simple and advanced use cases.
+Therefore, only the  basics usage will be shown here.

 ### A simple example